storageos/deploy/k8s/examples/FIO/remote-local-volumes/README.md

 # Create jobs

-The volumes in this tests will scatter across nodes, therefore some volumes might be local to the FIO Pod and some remote.
-To test using local volumes, check the suggested tests in `../local-volumes/`.
+The volumes in this tests will be created without node selectors or hints, therefore some volumes may be local to the FIO Pod and some remote.
+To test using local volumes, look at the suggested tests in `../local-volumes/`.

 ## Tests suggested